ssbsukirat/medicine/Endocrinology/Diabetes mellitus/Management of DM.md

 				* ***follow the same routine in terms of insulin mixing and administration to standardize the physiologic response to injected insulin***
 				* ***do not mix insulin glargine, detemir, or degludec with other insulins.***
 			* More convenient for patients
-			* Dont allow adjustment of short act
+			* Dont allow adjustment of short acting and long activity
+		* Forms
+			* Pens available
+			* Inhaled available
+				* FEV1 should be measured
+				* Bronchospasm and cough
+				* no in lung disease or smokers
+			* Insulin  + GLP-1 agonist combinations effective
+				* less weight glargine
+				* degludec + liraglutide or glargine + lixisenatide
 	* USA doses
 		* mostly U-100 100U/ml
 		* short acting U-200 200U/ml